-The Innovators Guide provides job outlooks for a variety of creative and design professions.
-The Occupational Outlook Handbook from the Bureau of Labor Statistics offers career information on hundreds of occupations.
+The Occupational Outlook Handbook from the Bureau of Labor Statistics offers career information on hundreds of occupations, including those in design.

 Talk with your faculty, the academic advisor, career coach and other students to gain insight into different career paths.

 After graduation, a short-term experience or internship can help you make connections, gain life skills, and assess your interest in future careers.
 Talk with your career coach and use these and other resources to find opportunities that are a good fit with your educational experience and career goals.